MeesterMarcus/lorenzana-designs-website/landing.md

 				<header class="major">
 					<h3>Search Engine Optimization</h3>
 				</header>
 				<p>It's important to have a beautiful eye popping website, but what's the point if nobody can see it?
 This is where Search Engine Optimization (SEO) comes into play.
-We'll make sure you're website is indexed on Google and using a secure protocol, strategically implemented tags, as well as Google Analytics to track it's viewership over time.</p>
+We'll make sure you're website is indexed on Google, using a secure HTTPS protocol, strategically implemented tags, SEO optimized pages, Google Sitemap, as well as Google Analytics to track it's viewership over time.</p>
 				<ul class="actions">
 					<li><a href="elements.html" class="button">Learn more</a></li>
 				</ul>